giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Work in Progress

-[10] "Self-interested Citizens: How Disaster Victims Modify their Political Priorities"
+[10] "Self-interested Citizens: How Disaster Victims Modify their Political Priorities."

 [11] "Ending Caste-Based Discrimination in Public Policy" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).